animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

 Of course, you can always override the default when necessary.
-To override the default applied by Spring Data for Apache Geode, four new Region mapping annotations have been introduced:
+To override the default applied by Spring Data for GemFire, four new Region mapping annotations have been introduced:

 </div>